onury/docma/templates/zebra/README.md

             <td><code><b>logo</b></code></td>
             <td><code>String|Object</code></td>
             <td>
                 URL of your logo to be used both in the sidebar and navbar, on the left of the title.
-If you need to set separate logos for dark and light backgrounds, set this to an object. <i>Recommended size of a logo image is 120 x 120 pixels.</i> Default: <code>null</code>
+If you need to set separate logos for dark (sidebar) and light (navbar) backgrounds, set this to an object. <i>Recommended size of a logo image is 120 x 120 pixels.</i> Default: <code>null</code>
             </td>
         </tr>
         <tr>